ScaCap/SwiftyMarkdown/README.md

+# Scalable Capital Changes

+- Fixes a bug with system fonts (as proposed in [this PR](https://github.com/SimonFairbairn/SwiftyMarkdown/pull/100))
+- Adds the ability to ignore dynamic type

 # SwiftyMarkdown 1.0

 SwiftyMarkdown converts Markdown files and strings into `NSAttributedString`s using sensible defaults and a Swift-style syntax.
 It uses dynamic type to set the font size correctly with whatever font you'd like to use.